-Note: This article contains an affiliate link to My Generator and Outback Equipment.
+Note: This article contains affiliate links to My Generator and Outback Equipment.
 If you click through and make a purchase, we earn a small commission at no extra cost to you.

 After more than 5 years of sterling service, we rewarded our Wedgetail Camper battery with a couple of presents.